 - provide individual questions about the text

-The simplest and most effective process for teaching comprehension involves think-alouds.
-It is also called modeling.
+The simplest and most effective process for teaching comprehension involves modeling.
+This is also called think-alouds.
 Parents, teachers, and tutors simply verbalize their ideas while reading aloud.
 At certain places in the text, they should:

 - activate prior knowledge about the topic